 There are greater reasons why pharma marketing fails to make much of an impact.
 For one, it’s difficult for target audiences to sort through it all.
 Naming in the medical industry as a whole is simply over the top.
 They’re all made-up names, designed to elicit a certain word association.

 Viagra, for example, relates to vitality.
-Allegra relates to alleviate.
+Allegra relates to alleviating.
 And so on.

 That’s all fine in a vacuum.
 But it’s mighty expensive to make a made-up name known.
-Which is why billions are spent each year to teach those names.
+This is why billions are spent each year to teach those names.

 ”Like many categories, pharma marketing suffers from like messaging.
 The ads all look and sound the same.
 Enjoy a better life.
 Be with family.
 Play with the grandkids.
 They blend into each other like a spice mix you never use.”